DevRodrigocs/freecodecamp-solutions-js/README.md

 19. [FreeCodeCamp] Build a Missing Letter Detector

-19. [FreeCodeCamp] Build a Sentence Analyzer
+20. [FreeCodeCamp] Build a Sentence Analyzer

+21. [FreeCodeCamp] Build a Longest Word Finder App

 > New exercises will be added in sequence, maintaining the numbering.